PlanktoScope/proposals/design/0290-metadata-reorganization.md

       "process_id": "1"
     }
     ```
-  - This new file could be stored at `/home/pi/PlanktoScope/`, which is where the two other configuration files are currently stored.
+  - This new file could be stored at `/home/pi/PlanktoScope/`, alongside the two other configuration files.

 ## Rationale

+By making the naming and organization of metadata fields more logical, we can make it easier for developers and users to find the necessary metadata fields when they inspect the metadata files as part of debugging or modifying their Planktoscopes.

 Having three files instead of two to simplify and reorganize the metadata may seem to be counterproductive.
 An alternative solution could be to improve the organization of the json file with nested objects, such as `personal_info: {"key":"value", ...}` and `settings:{"key":"value", ...}`.
-The key aspect of this proposal is to know where to go when debugging, modifying the use of the Planktoscope; and to be more user-friendly in order to facilitate the growth of a community of users who aren't software developers.
+However, separating different group of metadata fields into different files based on when/how those metadata files need to be changed/shared makes it easy to replace the values of one group of fields just by overwriting one file.
+This is an advantage of having multiple metadata files rather than a single metadata file.

-The use and limitations of prefixes (`acq_`, `object_`, `sample_`, `process_`) suppose that we respect EcoTaxa's specifications.
+The use and limitations of prefixes (`acq_`, `object_`, `sample_`, `process_`) in the metadata field names is motivated by following EcoTaxa's metadata field naming system.

 ## Compatibility

-There should be no compatibility issue unless we couple this proposal with the loading of `hardware.json` with caracteristics stored in the HAT EEPROM.
+There should be no compatibility issue unless we couple this proposal with the loading of `hardware.json` metadata fields from data stored in the PlanktoScope HAT's EEPROM.

 ## Implementation